TRANSPORTER: Transferring Visual Semantics from VLM Manifolds: Method

 \section{Method}

-This section provides preliminary definitions for T2V and formulates the objective for L2V explanations~(\cref{sec:method::definition}); introduces embedding manifold coupling~(\cref{sec:method::description}); and the learnable concept bank~(\cref{{sec:method::bank}}), which together form \serpantinelight{TRANSPORTER}; and concludes with an overview of a inference pass over all modules~(\cref{sec:method::logits}).
+This section provides preliminary definitions for T2V and formulates the L2V objective for explanations~(\cref{sec:method::definition}); introduces embedding manifold coupling~(\cref{sec:method::description}); and the learnable concept bank~(\cref{{sec:method::bank}}), which together form \serpantinelight{TRANSPORTER}; and concludes with an overview of a inference pass over all modules~(\cref{sec:method::logits}).